foureyes/csci-ua.0060-fall2020-001/slides/db/joins.md

 __What could we do to fix this?__ &rarr;

 * {:.fragment} let's try filtering the rows with a `WHERE` clause
-* {:.fragment} this clause should only show rows that don't have the same id
+* {:.fragment} this clause should only show rows that don't have the same id or title
 * {:.fragment} so that we don't the same title in both title columns
 * {:.fragment} `WHERE a.movie_id <> b.movie_id`
 </section>